onap/doc/docs/guides/onap-user/design/pre-onboarding/index.rst

    to create TOSCA based VNF or PNF Onboarding Packages are not described here

-The for onboarding the zip-file requires besides the HEAT template also a MANIFEST.json file, which describes the content of the package.
+The for onboarding the zip-file requires besides the Heat template also a MANIFEST.json file, which describes the content of the package.
 To generate a MANIFEST.json file a script can be used offered by the SDC project:
 `generate-manifest.py`_

 These steps are performed outside SDC.